shotgunsoftware/python-api/shotgun_api3/lib/README.md

 ### mockgun

-Mockgun is a ShotGrid API mocker.
-It's a class that has got *most* of the same methods and parameters that the ShotGrid API has got.
-Mockgun is essentially a ShotGrid *emulator* that (for basic operations) looks and feels like ShotGrid.
+Mockgun is a Flow Production Tracking API mocker.
+It's a class that has got *most* of the same methods and parameters that the Flow Production Tracking API has got.
+Mockgun is essentially a Flow Production Tracking *emulator* that (for basic operations) looks and feels like Flow Production Tracking.

-The primary purpose of Mockgun is to drive unit test rigs where it becomes too slow, cumbersome or non-practical to connect to a real ShotGrid.
+The primary purpose of Mockgun is to drive unit test rigs where it becomes too slow, cumbersome or non-practical to connect to a real Flow Production Tracking.
 Using a Mockgun for unit tests means that a test can be rerun over and over again from exactly the same database state.
-This can be hard to do if you connect to a live ShotGrid instance.
+This can be hard to do if you connect to a live Flow Production Tracking instance.

 ## Lib `requirements.txt`